jozefg/blog/posts/2015-08-26-type-in-type.md

 This just leaves us with one awful well-formedness goal requiring us to prove that `not(=(x; x; x))` is a type if `x` is a type.
-We actually proved something similar back when we prove that `Russell` was well formed.
+We actually proved something similar back when we prove that `Russell` was well-formed.
 The proof is the same as then, just unfold, `eq-cd` and `impredicativity-wf-tac`.
 We use `?{!{auto}}` to only apply `auto` in a subgoal where it immediately proves it.
 Here `?{}` says "run this or do nothing" and `!{}` says "run this, if it succeeds stop, if it